hyprwm/hyprpaper/README.md

 # IPC
 You can use `hyprctl hyprpaper` (if on Hyprland) to issue a keyword, for example

+Example:

+If wallpaper is stored on local desktop in directory *~/Pictures* Make sure you have already preloaded desired wallpaper in hyprpaper.conf.

+*~/.config/hypr/hyprpaper.conf*
 ```
-#Example:

-#If wallpaper is stored on local desktop in directory ~/Pictures

-#make sure you have already preloaded desired wallpaper in hyprpaper.conf:
 preload = ~/Pictures/myepicpng.png
 preload = ~/Pictures/myepicpngToo.png
 preload = ~/Pictures/myDAYUMepicpng.png
 #... continue as desired, but be mindful of impact on memory
 ```
 Now moving to hyprland.conf
 In the actual configuration for Hyprland, hyprland.conf, variables need to be set so they can be used as keyword in bind command.
-The following example uses $w shorthand wallpaper variable
+The following example uses $w shorthand wallpaper variable:

+*~/.config/hypr/hyland.conf*
 ```
 $w1 = hyprctl hyprpaper wallpaper "DP-1,~/Pictures/myepicpng.png"
 $w2 = hyprctl hyprpaper wallpaper "DP-1,~/Pictures/myepicpngToo.png"